5 Great adventure-filled destinations to visit from Dubai in under a 5-hour flight

 Let us know in the comments if you’ve grabbed yourself a great short hop flight this Eid and where you’re off to.

-If this all seems too hard so close to Ramadan and summer starting, our next instalment we will be sharing with you our favourite UAE Staycation ideas for Summer 2019, no need for flying, just an air-conditioned car and some sunscreen!!
+If this all seems too hard so close to Ramadan and summer starting, our next instalment we will be sharing with you our favourite UAE Staycation ideas, no need for flying, just an air-conditioned car and some sunscreen!!